Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 Better still, all Brompton and at least some Tern bikes have luggage mounts on the head tube (the part of the frame that the fork inserts into).
 That’s totally stationary when turning, so the mass of the luggage doesn’t affect handling.
 It also encourages a better front-rear distribution of weight compared to rear luggage.

-Folding bikes aren’t noticeably slower
+Folding bikes aren’t necessarily slower

+But are folding bikes actually slower?
 The short answer is a firm “no.” Folding bikes are not necessarily slower than full-sized ones, at least not on normal urban terrain.

 Now, it gets it a little more complicated when terrain is rough.
 Smaller wheels don’t roll as smoothly over bumps and potholes, let alone rocks and roots.
 Consequently, very rough terrain makes for a slower, rougher ride on a folding bike.
 Then again, most folding bikes aren’t sturdy enough for off-road use, so that’s not a common problem.